blackholenetwork/blackhole/BLACKHOLE_NETWORK_SUMMARY.md

 - Benchmark tests for performance
 - Security tests for auth/authz
 - Load tests at 2x expected traffic
-- All test should be created in tests directory separate from code

 ### Tooling
 - **Linting**: golangci-lint with strict rules